The AERO team

 Dr Lisa O’Brien AM, Chair

 Dr O’Brien has worked in leadership roles across the public, not-for-profit and commercial sectors.
-She is a non-executive director of Bupa, Australia and New Zealand, a Council Member of the University of Technology Sydney and a member of Chief Executive Women.
+She is a pro-chancellor and Council Member for the University of Technology Sydney and a member of Chief Executive Women.
 In 2021, Lisa stepped down after 10 years as Chief Executive Officer of The Smith Family.
 During that time, she has led significant growth in both the reach and the effectiveness of The Smith Family’s education-oriented programs to support more disadvantaged children and young people.

 Colleen Hayward is a senior Noongar woman with extensive family links throughout the south-west of Western Australia.
 For more than 35 years, Colleen has provided significant input to policies and programs on a wide range of issues, reflecting the needs of minority groups at community, state and national levels.
 Among her many achievements, she has been recognised for her long-standing work for and on behalf of Aboriginal and Torres Strait Islander communities across Australia by winning the 2008 National NAIDOC Aboriginal Person of the Year Award.
 Colleen is also an inductee into the WA Department of Education’s Hall of Fame for Achievement in Aboriginal Education.
 In 2012, she was recognised as a Member in the General Division of the Order of Australia, and 2015 saw Colleen awarded one of Murdoch University’s Distinguished Alumni for her work in the areas of Equity and Social Justice.